 Should you be blessed, you can keep your paper strip with you, otherwise, wrap it around a dedicated wooden stand and leave it behind so the spirits take care of your misfortune for you.

 In order to catch of glimpse of the true Japanese spiritual life, it's best to visit a variety of Shrines and Temples.
 When I first visited Senso-ji, in Tokyo, I was still a novice in understanding how come that a nation with so many religious grounds can be called non-religious.

 With time, the more sacred places I explored, the more I understood that Japanese spirituality is related to the unpredictable forces of nature, ever-changing seasons and the sheer amount of living creatures all around us.

 I learned that hikes on Mount Inari or Mount Hiei, represent a rite of passage into the natural worlds, where we, humans, found a place to coexist and adapt.

 Hidden Buddhist temples in Arashiyama, hold the true core of zen, which is the essence of finding inner peace and happiness.

-The land of the raising sun is where people learned to coexist with their nature counterpart and allow for the religious heritage to evolve into spirituality.
+The land of the rising sun is where people learned to coexist with their natural counterpart and allow for the religious heritage to evolve into spirituality.